 If you like, you can speak with your Dean or the International Career Center for advice.
 We are happy to consult you when it comes to participating in an internship abroad.

-The 5th semester of your bachelor’s degree programme at University of Applied Sciences Europe's Art & Design faculty is set aside for taking an internship or studying for a semester abroad.
+The 5th semester of your bachelor’s degree programme at University of Europe for Applied Sciences (UE)'s Art & Design faculty is set aside for taking an internship or studying for a semester abroad.

 You need to work full time, this is usually between 37,5 and 40 hours a week and not more than 8 hours per day for 105 days.